Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Introduction

-To achieve better control of this phenomenon and better plan the maintenance, EDF R\&D has developed a physico-chemical clogging model and numerical simulation chain known as ``THYC-Puffer-DEPOTHYC'' \citep{Prusek, Feng}, that will be called ``THYC-Puffer-DEPO'' (TPD) in the rest of this paper for the sake of clarity (and to avoid any confusion between the THYC computer code and the DEPOTHYC one).
-This model is calibrated with respect to the real in-situ data by determining the optimal value of a scalar calibration parameter named $a_{v}$ that will be detailed later (see equation \eqref{eq:vena_contracta}).
-This computational chain is a spatio-temporal simulator that takes a large number of inputs in order to fully model an entire SG and all the U-shaped tubes as shown in Fig.~\ref{fig:sg_tsp_clogging}.
-However, among all these inputs, most of them are related to geometric quantities describing the SG and are thus purely deterministic, while only a few of them are tainted by uncertainties, either due to physical variability, or because of lack of knowledge about these physical quantities.
+To achieve better control of this phenomenon and better plan maintenance, EDF R\&D has developed a physico-chemical clogging model and numerical simulation chain known as ``THYC-Puffer-DEPOTHYC'' \cite{Prusek, Feng}, which will be referred to as ``THYC-Puffer-DEPO'' (TPD) in the rest of this paper for clarity (and to avoid confusion between the THYC computer code and the DEPOTHYC one).
+This model is calibrated with respect to the real in-situ data by determining the optimal value of a scalar calibration parameter named $a_{v}$ that will be detailed later (see \eqref{eq:vena_contracta}).
+This computational chain is a spatiotemporal simulator that takes a large number of inputs to fully model an entire SG and all the U-shaped tubes as shown in Fig.~\ref{fig:sg_tsp_clogging}.
+However, among all these inputs, most of them are related to geometric quantities describing the SG and are thus purely deterministic, while only a few of them are affected by uncertainties, either due to physical variability or a lack of knowledge about these physical quantities.

-In accordance with the generic probabilistic framework for the treatment of uncertainties \citep{Roc}, input probability distributions have been elicitepd by expert judgment in order to quantify and propagate these uncertainties.
-Thus, a first study has been proposed by \citep{Physor}.
-In this work, several techniques have been applied, from uncertainty propagation through Monte Carlo sampling, surrogate modeling based on an artificial neural network, global sensitivity analysis using Sobol' indices \citep{Sobol_1993,Sobol_2001} and Bayesian calibration of the $a_{v}$ parameter to enhance and update the sensitivity analysis' results.
+In accordance with the generic probabilistic framework for the treatment of uncertainties \cite{Roc}, input probability distributions have been elicited through expert judgment in order to quantify and propagate these uncertainties.
+Therefore, a first study has been proposed by \cite{Physor}.
+In this work, several techniques have been applied, from uncertainty propagation through Monte Carlo sampling, surrogate modeling based on an artificial neural network, global sensitivity analysis using Sobol' indices \cite{Sobol_1993,Sobol_2001} and Bayesian calibration of the $a_{v}$ parameter to enhance and update the sensitivity analysis' results.
 This first work enabled to open the path to some sound and relevant thoughts about the computational model and the input physical variables involved.
-However, this previous study \citep{Physor} was conducted on an earlier version of the computational chain (named ``COLMATHYC'') that did not account for the long temporal evolution of clogging.
+However, this previous study \cite{Physor} was conducted on an earlier version of the computational chain (named ``COLMATHYC'') that did not account for the long temporal evolution of clogging.